House of abstract

 Emma Anne is a mixed-media abstract artist living and working in the South West of England.

-Emma’s work draws deeply on the visual language of urban environments.
-Influenced by graffiti, layered city textures and the subtle traces of human activity, her paintings explore the dialogue between structure and spontaneity.
-Through dynamic and intuitive mark-making, reworked surfaces and a considered use of colour, she captures the rhythm and resilience of contemporary life.
-Her practice reflects an ongoing fascination with how urban spaces evolve — revealing beauty in decay, energy in stillness, and stories in the overlooked corners of the everyday.
+Emma’s work is rooted in the visual language of urban surfaces, shaped by graffiti, layered city textures, and the subtle traces of human activity.
+Through dynamic mark-making, reworked surfaces, and a considered use of colour, she captures rhythm and resilience.
+Her work explores the interplay between structure and spontaneity.

 Whilst living in Bristol, Emma was continually drawn to the ever-evolving graffiti that animates the city’s walls.
 She found particular inspiration in areas where layers of street art overlap — where contrasting styles and colour palettes collide to create unexpected harmony.
 This visual dialogue, full of energy and tension, continues to inform her practice today, with echoes of those vibrant urban layers woven throughout her abstract work.